xtenzQ/dev-notes/azure-devops/setting-maven-up.md

 ## Fixing errors

-Here comes all error that I encountered.
+Here is all error that I encountered.

 ### 401 Unauthorized

-It usually occurs when repo `id` in `pom.xml` and `settings.xml` mistmatch or `url` is not `https` so check it first.
+It usually occurs when repo `id` in `pom.xml` and `settings.xml` mismatch or `url` is not `https`, so check it first.
-The second reason is usually when you created a token and didn't give it enough permissions for deployment.
-To fix it go to your profile:
+The second reason is when you created a token and didn't give it enough permissions for deployment.
+To fix it, go to your profile:

 ![](img/profile.jpg)